smartclean/smartclean.github.io/docs/auditsTallyReport.md

 ## Notes:

-- These categories must be possible to be generated through a combination of certain key selectors in Title, Status, Average Scores obtained, Dates, Status.<br />
+- These categories must be possible to be generated through a combination of certain key selectors in Title, Status, Average Scores obtained, Dates and Status.<br />

     An example screenshot is shown below.